Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 b.
 Redirect the user back to ThriveStack once the onboarding is complete

-During the last redirection ThriveStack will send a URL in the URL paramter.
-This URL recieved in the URL parameter is the redirection page where you redirect the user to.
+During the last redirection, ThriveStack will send a URL in the URL parameter.
+This URL received in the URL parameter is the redirection page where you redirect the user to.